16 Tex. Admin. Code § 21.95

 (1) The parties to the arbitration are entitled to be heard, to present evidence, and to cross-examine witnesses appearing at the hearing.

-(2) Redirect may be allowed at the discretion of the presiding officer, provided that parties have reserved time for redirect.
+(2) Redirect examination may be allowed at the discretion of the presiding officer, provided that parties have reserved time for redirect.

-(3) The presiding officer may temporarily close the arbitration hearing to the public to hear evidence containing information filed as confidential under § RSA 21.77 of this title (relating to Confidential Material).
-The presiding officer shall close the hearing only if there is no other practical means of protecting the confidentiality of the information.
+(3) The presiding officer may temporarily close the arbitration hearing to the public to hear evidence containing information filed as confidential under § 21.77 of this title (relating to Confidential Material).
+The presiding officer will close the hearing only if there is no other practical means of protecting the confidentiality of the information.

 (j) Authority of presiding officer.